Borgli/Ohminator/README.md

 # Ohminator, a Discord bot

+The bot uses [discord.py](https://github.com/Rapptz/discord.py), an API wrapper for Discord written in Python.
+Currently, the bot is based on the async branch, but will probably be migrated over to the rewrite branch in the future.

+Documentation can be found [here](https://discordpy.readthedocs.io/en/latest/).

 ## How to install:
 1. Download or clone the repository.
 2. Install the following dependencies: